 Although many people see disadvantages to face masks; such as being uncomfortable to wear for long periods and disrupting communication in the workplace, it’s essential to keep to importance of using protective masks at the forefront of your mind when working around asbestos and other hazardous materials.

-Eat in drink in an asbestos work area
+- Eat and drink in an asbestos work area

-Wearing a protective mask and coveralls will avoid any chance of damaging your health in the long run.
+Wearing a respirator mask and disposable coveralls will avoid any chance of damaging your health in the long run.
 Although protective masks can sometimes be pesky to wear, avoiding developing respiratory diseases should always be of the greatest importance.

 When it comes to protective masks, don’t gamble on your health.